-Finley’s existing water tower was installed before 1943 and had been in use for over 70 years.
-Over those 70 years, safety standards for water towers had changed considerably and the existing tower was no longer meeting those standards.
-The tower was also giving the City issues with pressure and being unable to monitor the water level in the tower was a critical issue.
+Finley’s water tower was installed before 1943 and had been in use for over 70 years.
+Over those seven decades, water tower safety standards changed considerably and the existing tower was no longer meeting those standards.
+The tower was also giving the city issues with increasingly frequent costly repairs and they were unable to monitor the water level in the tower – a critical issue.